dkeners/AutoVisualizer/README.md

 Can generate an image asynchronously given a prompt and negative prompt, with extra options if needed.
 Generate button to start another iteration.

 ### 2. SD_GenerateSettings*
-A group of three components offering varying levels of control over final generation settings.
+A group of four components offering varying levels of control over final generation settings.

+### 3. CaptureViewport
+A way to capture the current active viewport, used with ControlNetRequest for influence.

+### 4. ControlNetRequest
+Allows for the user to make a control net instance based off a reference image and settings.

 ## Installation
 ### Dependencies